fijimunkii/booki/readme.md

   I want to set a description for my business, so users know what to expect.

+  I want to set my business to private so it does not sure up normally.

 As a registered user with a business and a listing

   I want to put a price on the listing, if there is a set price.